Code-Institute-Submissions/nature-adventures/README.md

 #### Pagination

-The pagination controls always displays three page numbers highlighting the page that user is on.
+The pagination controls always display three page numbers highlighting the page that user is on.
 The next and previous buttons are disabled as appropriate if the user is on the first or last page.

 ![Pagination](assets/readme_files/features/pagination_controls.png)